 Monuments and Memorials

 In 1866, Harvey Hospital in Madison was converted into a home for the children of Union soldiers from Wisconsin whose parents were either killed or unable to care for them.
-For nine years, the Soldiers' Orphans Home cared for these children; during this time eight orphans died at the home.
-These orphans were buried in Forest Hill Cemetery, and the Soldiers' Orphans Monument was erected and dedicated in the soldiers' lot on Decoration Day, 1873.
-The monument is a tall marble obelisk inscribed with the children's names.
+For nine years, the Soldiers' Orphans Home cared for the youngsters.
+Eight of them died between 1866 and 1870 and were buried in Forest Hill Cemetery.
+Individual headstones are inscribed with the children's initials and a marble obelisk is inscribed with their full name, date of death, and age.
+The Soldiers' Orphans Monument marble obelisk was dedicated on Decoration Day 1873 and it is one of NCA's oldest memorial objects.

 The Woman's Relief Corps, No. 37, erected a large boulder memorial dedicated to the memory of the unknown dead in 1891.